 Vincent Pasquini, Pretzel and Snack Technical Sales Engineer, graduated from Penn State University with a Bachelor of Science degree in Mechanical Engineering.
 Vince uses his extensive technical background as a design engineer with demonstrated sales and communications acumen to provide consultation and support to RBS customers for equipment upgrades and modifications in both the pre‐sale and post‐sales phases.
 Vince joined RBS in 1993 and since then has held positions of increasing responsibility, including Design Engineer, Senior Design Engineer and Project Engineer.
 Prior to joining RBS, Vince worked in the confectionary Industry at Hershey Foods.
 He also holds 3 United States patents in the food industry.

 Joseph Cross, Product Line Manager, Mixing and Extrusion Technologies, is a graduate of the University of Memphis, in Memphis, TN, and has more than 15 years of experience in the mixing systems industry.
-Joseph provides sales support, technical expertise, and drives activities for research, product development, and implementation of mixing systems as well as managing the development, release and ongoing support of the High Pressure Extruded Snack System.
+Joseph provides sales support, technical expertise, and drives activities for research, product development, and implementation of mixing systems as well as managing the development, and support of the Expanded Snack System.
 Joseph joined RBS in 2011 as the Assistant Manager at the Science & Innovation Center and was then promoted to Mixing System Manager in 2013.
-Prior to joining RBS, he managed numerous functions for Exact Mixing Systems, including system and equipment engineering, product development, manufacturing, installation, and technical support functions for continuous dough production systems going to industrial bakeries, snack food and pet food manufacturers around the world.
-Joseph also worked for three years for Airdusco, where he managed capital projects requiring bulk solids handling equipment and dust collection systems.
+Prior to joining RBS, he managed numerous functions for Exact Mixing Systems, including system and equipment engineering, product development, manufacturing, installation, and technical support for continuous mixing systems.

 Engineering Project Management

 Tremaine Hartranft, Director of Engineering, received his Bachelor of Science degree in Electro-Mechanical Engineering from Penn State University.
-Tremaine joined RBS in May 2005 as an Applications Designer, and was promoted to Project Engineer in 2006.
+Tremaine joined RBS in May 2005 as an Applications Designer, and was then promoted to Project Engineer.
 As Director of Engineering, Tremaine is now responsible for managing Mechanical Engineering, Electrical Engineering, R&D Engineering and the Project Management Groups.
 Prior to joining RBS, Tremaine worked at Brentwood Industries as Research & Development Engineer, and at Lucent Technologies as a Process Analyst.

 Shane Hanlon, Project Manager, joined RBS in 2013.
 After attending Penn State, Shane embarked on a 22 year career in the plastics industry focusing on extrusion and manufacturing.
 He was also the National Service Manager for a large injection molding machine manufacturer.
 In his current position, Shane will manage the success of assigned RBS projects while at the same time continuing to maintain and grow the partnerships with our customers.